 Sage Business Cloud Accounting is a cloud-based accounting solution for small businesses.
 It offers all the accounting features you need to run your business, including invoicing, payroll, inventory management, etc.

-Sage Business Cloud Accounting integrates with other popular online tools like Google Drive and Dropbox to offer an easy way to store files in one central location.
+Sage Business Cloud Accounting integrates with other popular online tools like Google Drive and Dropbox to store files in one central location easily.

 You can also use the software on your computer or mobile device if you prefer working offline or away from an internet connection.